jobiols/gen-readme/README.md

 This package is based on the oca-gen-addon-readme from the OCA/maintainer-tools.git repo wich is licensed AGPL-3

-This is a small utility that generates high quality README for our odoo modules we in an automated way.
+This is a small utility that generates high quality README for our odoo modules in an automated way.

 The sections of the final README are organized in fragments.
 They must be put inside a